-- To promote sexual and reproductive health amongst the public. - To prevent ill-health in the area of sexual and reproductive health. - To educate the public in respect to all issues relating to sexual and reproductive health. - To provide clinical, education and training services to attain the objectives of True. - To raise and secure sufficient funds for the advancement of the objectives of True. - To receive any funds and to distribute these funds in a manner that best attains the objectives of True; and - \circ $\,$ To do all things which are incidental or conducive to the attainment of all or any of the objects of True.
+- To promote sexual and reproductive health and raise awareness to the public. - To prevent ill-health in the area of sexual and reproductive health. - To educate the public in respect to all issues relating to sexual and reproductive health. - To provide clinical, education and training services to attain the objectives of True. - To raise and secure sufficient funds for the advancement of the objectives of True.